Operation Chronicle (The Americans): Production

 The episode was written by Joel Fields and the series creator Joe Weisberg, and directed by Andrew Bernstein.

 Reception

-The episode was watched by 1.27 million viewers and scored 0.4 ratings in 18-49 demographics, as per Nielsen ratings.
+The episode was watched by 1.27 million viewers and scored 0.4 ratings in 18–49 demographics, as per Nielsen ratings.
 The critics' review of the episode were positive.
 The A.V.
-Club rated gave the episode an A. Alan Sepinwall from Hitfix praised the episode saying "...it's been a fantastic ride so far".
-TV.com review said "the hour reminded us how emotional needs provide the greatest fuel for action."
+Club gave the episode an A. Alan Sepinwall from Hitfix praised the episode saying "...it's been a fantastic ride so far".
+TV.com said "the hour reminded us how emotional needs provide the greatest fuel for action."